Types of Fiber Optic Glass

 Multimode Distance Limitations

 Multimode fiber, on the other hand, has a relatively large light-carrying core, usually about 50 μm or larger in diameter.
-Multimode is usually used for short distance transmissions with LED or laser-based fiber optic equipment.
+This fiber type is usually used for short distance transmissions with LED or laser-based fiber optic equipment.
 With the larger core, multiple frequencies of light have room to travel down the cable’s length, bouncing off the cladding around the core.
 Ultimately, modal dispersion creates distance limitations when working with multimode fiber: at a certain point, the spread of the light waves becomes so great that it becomes difficult to determine the waveform’s leading and trailing edges, making the signal nonfunctional.

 |Cable Type||Bandwith*Length Product